anisbet/pipe/Readme.md

                   expressions are permitted.
 See -g for more information.
  -h             : Change delimiter from the default '|'.
 Changes -P and -K behaviour, see -P, -K.
  -H             : Suppress new line on output.
- -i             : Turns on virtual matching for -g, -G, -C, -z and -Z. Normally fields are conditionally
+ -i             : Turns on virtual matching for -b, -B, -C, -g, -G, -z and -Z. Normally fields are
-                  suppressed or output depending on the above conditional flags. '-i' allows further modifications on lines that match these conditions, while allowing all other lines to pass through, in order, unmodified.
+                  conditionally suppressed or output depending on the above conditional flags. '-i'
+                  allows further modifications on lines that match these conditions, while allowing all other lines to pass through, in order, unmodified.
  -I             : Ignore case on operations -b, -B, -d, -E, -f, -g, -G, -l, -n and -s.
  -j             : Removes the last delimiter from the last processed line.
 See -P, -K, -h.
  -J{cn}         : Sums the numeric values in a given column during the dedup process (-d)